pbenettin/TTDstudies/README.md

 Please feel free to suggest additional studies that may have been left out by mistake.
 You can directly send a table entry formatted as in the tables `data/table_papers.csv` and `data/sites_location_classified.csv`.
-I will take care of adding the climate classification, if this is problematic.

 ## Table with all the studies